naturalnick/chat-app/README.md

 ### Database

 1. Create a PostgreSQL database
+2. Add two tables one called users and one called messages.
+3. Add columns to messages in this order: "id"(int), "username"(text), "text"(text), "date_created"(text).
+All values should be "not null", id should be primary and should auto increment.
+4. Add columns to users in this order: "id"(int), "name"(text), "date_created"(text), "password"(text), "is_online"(boolean), "session_id"(text).
+All values should be "not null" except for session_id, id should be primary and should auto increment, and name should have a unique constraint.
-2. Create a file in the server folder called database.ini
+5. Create a file in the server folder called database.ini
-3. Insert your database credentials into this file in this format:
+6. Insert your database credentials into this file in this format:

 ```
 [postgresql]